soyongkim/mQUIC/README.md

 echo "[handover] Release the IP used before handover $iface1_name($iface1_host)"
 ```

-Although there is a way to bring down the interface using ifconfig, it is not recommended as it causes significant delays due to the need to repeatedly activate and deactivate the interface in repeated experiments.
+It is important to note that using the "ifconfig" command to bring down an interface is not advisable due to its potential to introduce significant delays resulting from repeated activation and deactivation during experiments.

-Wi-Fi to cellular handover may not apply the technique mentioned above because the handover usually occurs when the mobile client get out of the Wi-Fi range .
-Since the handover delay can vary in this case, it is configured to test variable handover delay range as shown below.
-By changing the range, the handover delay range can be changed in units of 100ms.
+On the other hand, the Wi-Fi to cellular handover scenario may not adhere to the aforementioned technique.
+This type of handover typically occurs when the mobile client moves out of Wi-Fi range.
+Given the varying nature of handover delays in this context, the setup is configured to test a range of delay values, as depicted below:

 ```bash
 # Wi-Fi -> cellular Handover